 Japanese manufacturer Tombow is known for its high-density pencils, meaning they sharpen easily and the point stays longer.
 The Mono pencil is known to run a bit dark and is virtually smudge-proof.
 The dark lines of the Tombow Mono can almost mimic inks, making it a favorite of artists who focus on linework and tracing.

 Woodless pencils may cost a bit more, but they generally last longer than the typical wood-encased pencils.
 Cretacolor woodless pencils are perfect for shading and the graphite in them is water-soluble, allowing you to create soft washes over the page.
 Creatacolor's kit also comes with a kneaded eraser and sharpener, giving you all the tools you need in one box.

 General Semi-Hex Drawing Pencils (4-Pack)

 The General Pencil Company has been in production since 1889 with products whose quality has stood the test of time.
 In art supply stores, you'll often find that you have to purchase them per pencil, but this four-pack gives you better value—especially if you prefer the softer graphite.
 The set contains HB, 2B, 4B, and 6B pencils.

 Prismacolor Ebony Graphite Drawing Pencil (12-pack)

 The Prismacolor Ebony Graphite pencil, which has a 2B grading, is a beautiful choice for rich, velvety lines.
 Easily blendable and soft, while they won't create jet black lines—they get close for graphite.
-You'll need to sharpen often due to their softness, and many swear by them for shading that is difficult to achieve without using charcoal.
+You'll need to sharpen them often due to their softness, and many swear by them for shading that is difficult to achieve without using charcoal.

 Caran D'ache Graphite Line Gift Box Set